gravitational/teleport/rfd/0067-desktop-access-file-system-sharing.md

 After the initial drive negotiation, RDP directs the remote machine's use of the drive by sending [`Device I/O Request`s](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpefs/a087ffa8-d0d5-4874-ac7b-0494f63e2d5d).
 These requests are only sent from the server (the Windows Desktop) to the client (the Rust client running on Teleport's Windows Desktop Service).
+Each `Device I/O Request` contains the fields described below, and may contain an additional data structure determined by it's `MajorFunction`/`MinorFunction`.

 #### `DeviceId`